getcarina/getcarina.com/_tutorials/docker-install-linux.md

 ---
-title: Install Docker with Linux
+title: Install Docker on Linux
-slug: docker-101-installation-linux
+author: Nathaniel Archer nate.archer@rackspace.com
+date: 2015-10-06
+permalink: docs/tutorials/docker-install-linux/
-description: Instructions on how to install Docker on Linux (Ubuntu, Debain)
+description: Instructions on how to install Docker on Linux (Ubuntu, Debian)
 topics:
   -docker
   -beginner
   -tutorial
 ---

-###Install Docker with Linux

-This tutorial covers how to install and set up Docker with Linux distributions like Ubuntu and Debain.
+This tutorial covers how to install and set up Docker with Linux distributions like Ubuntu and Debian.

-###Prerequisites
+###Prerequisite

-* A working Terminal application
+A working Terminal application

 ###Install Docker
+The following steps use Ubuntu.
+The commands will work with Debian as well.
+If you are using neither Ubuntu or Debian, substitute the appropriate commands for your Linux distribution.

-1. Log into an Ubuntu installation as a user with `sudo` privileges.
+1. Log in to an Ubuntu installation as a user with `sudo` privileges.

-2. Make sure that you have `wget` installed.
+2. Ensure that `wget` is installed.

-   `$ which wget`
+  `which wget`

-   If `wget` isn't installed, run these commands:
+   If `wget` isn't installed, run the follwoing commands:

    ```
    sudo apt-get update
    sudo apt-get install wget
    ```

-3. Use `wget` to install the latest Docker package.
+3. Use `wget` to install the latest Docker package:

    `$ wget -qO- https://get.docker.com/ | sh`

-   You will be prompted to enter your `sudo` password.
-After, it will download and install Docker.
+   You are prompted to enter your `sudo` password.
+After you do so, Docker is downloaded and installed.

-   > The `apt-key` command may fail if your network is behind a filtering proxy.
-To fix this, add the key directly:
+**Note**: If your network is behind a filtering proxy, any `apt` commands might fail.
+To fix this, add an `apt-key` directly:

      `$ wget -qO- https://get.docker.com/gpg | sudo apt-key add -`